lsst-sqre/sqr-009/index.rst

 Selecting the right technology stack
 ====================================

+    - Python 3.4.3
+    - Django 1.8.4
+    - Bootstrap 3.2.0
+    - Bokeh 0.11
+    - Datashader 0.1

-The selected technologies prioritize the use of Python (3.x) as the main development language for rapid prototyping, and the use of the selected framework features as much as possible.
+The selected technologies prioritize the use of Python as the main development language for rapid prototyping, and the use of the selected framework features as much as possible.
 The main visualization needs, as summarized at https://dev.lsstcorp.org/trac/wiki/Winter2014/Design/DataAnalysisToolkit were also taken into consideration.

-The web application is being developed in Django (1.8.x) and we expect less work on this part of the project as the main structure of the web application is done.
+The web application is being developed in Django  and we expect less work on this part of the project as the main structure of the web application is done.
 The QA database is modeled using the object-relational mapper (ORM) built in the Django framework.